broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 The following files are stored in the workspace Google bucket and links to the files are written to the sample_set data table:

-- sharded joint VCF files, index files, the interval lists produced for this run, and the sample name list
+- Sharded joint VCF files and index files
-- size of output VCF files in MB
+- Size of output VCF files in MB
-- manifest file containing the output destination of additional files and other metadata
+- Manifest file containing the output destination of additional files and other metadata

 Note:
 The interval lists are named consistently with the vcfs: 00000000.vcf.gz.interval-list will go with 00000000.vcf.gz and 00000000.vcf.gz.tbi